Make your AI a shadcn expert

 namestringRegistry slug

-Same shape as get_item, with populated content on each file:
+Same shape as get_item, with content populated on every file:

 {